Home ยป Recipes ยป Lunch & Dinner ยป Old Fashioned Beef Stew Recipe

 Instructions

-• Pat the beef dry with a paper towel and season with the salt and pepper.
+• Pat the beef dry: Use a paper towel to pat the beef dry, then season both sides generously with salt and pepper.

-• Add the carrots, onions, garlic and balsamic vinegar to the dutch oven.
-Cook, stirring and scraping the brown bits from the bottom of the pan, for about 10 minutes.
+• Cook the vegetables: Add the carrots, onions, garlic and balsamic vinegar to the Dutch oven.
+Cook for about 10 minutes, stirring frequently and scraping up the browned bits from the bottom of the pan to build flavor.

-• Add the beef with its juices back to the pan
+• Add the beef back in: Pour the beef and its juices back into the pan.

-• Add the potatoes, wine, beef broth, thyme, sugar, freshly ground pepper and bay leaf.
-Continue to stir to loosen any brown bits from the bottom of the pan and bring to a boil.
-Cover the pot with lid and let simmer for 10 minutes over medium heat.
+• Add the remaining ingredients: Stir in the potatoes, wine, beef broth, thyme, sugar, freshly ground pepper, and bay leaf.
+Scrape up any brown bits from the bottom of the pan as you stir.
+Bring the mixture to a boil, then cover with the lid and let it simmer over medium heat for 10 minutes.

-• Meanwhile preheat the oven to 325 degrees F and set the oven rack in the lower middle position.
+• Preheat the oven: While the stew simmers, preheat the oven to 325ยฐF and adjust the rack to the lower-middle position.

-• Add frozen peas to a microwave safe bowl and add enough water to cover the peas.
-Microwave on high for 3 minutes.
-Drain the peas in a colander to remove all excess water.
+• Prepare the peas: Place the frozen peas in a microwave-safe bowl and add enough water to cover them.
+Microwave on high for 3 minutes, then drain thoroughly in a colander to remove any excess water.

-• Remove the pot from the oven at the 2 ½ hour mark and add your drained peas.
-Cover and place back in the oven for one hour more, or until the vegetables are cooked, the broth is thickened, and the meat is tender.
-Fish out the bay leaf and discard.
+• Add the peas: After 2 ยฝ hours, carefully remove the pot from the oven and stir in the drained peas.
+Cover the pot and return it to the oven for another hour, or until the vegetables are fully cooked, the broth has thickened, and the meat is tender.
+Remove and discard the bay leaf before serving.

 Cassandra | Cooking With Cassandra